beberlei/assert/README.md

 implementation is ``Assert\InvalidArgumentException`` which extends the SPL ``InvalidArgumentException``.
 You can change the exception being used on a package based level.

+### Customised exception messages

+You can pass a callback as the message parameter, allowing you to construct your own message only if an assertion fails, rather than every time you run the test.

+The callback will be supplied with the name of the assertion and all the parameters passed to the assertion (with the exception of the message callback itself).

+The callback should return the string that will be used as the exception message.

 ## Your own Assertion class